-This course covers the use of precision measuring instruments.
-Emphasis is placed on the inspection of machine parts and use of a wide variety of measuring instruments.
-Upon completion students should be able to demonstrate correct use of measuring instruments.
-This course is aligned with NIMS certification standards.
+This course covers the use of precision measuring instruments and interpreting engineering drawings.
+Emphasis is placed on the inspection of machine parts using a wide variety of measuring instruments and interpreting engineering drawings using modern conventions, symbols, datum, datum targets, projected tolerance zones, and industry specifications and standards.
+Upon completion, students should be able to demonstrate correct use of measuring instruments and display print reading skills in line with NIMS certification standards.